intelligenxe/.github/CONTRIBUTING.md

 ### Workflow and Deliverables

-1. **Clone** the source code or start from scratch to develop an equivalent module.
+1. **Clone** the source code or start from scratch to develop an equivalent module (optional, if you want to start from scratch).
 2. **Debug / Develop** your code.
 3. **Run** it on your local machine.
 4. **Deploy** it on a free hosting platform (e.g., Streamlit, Gradio, etc.) or build a Django app to deploy it on our servers.